Dean of Engineering Office

 These scholarships are awarded to top domestic (Canadian and permanent resident) students.
 The value of these awards range from $17,500/year to $35,000/year.
 For more information on these awards, visit the Graduate Studies and Postdoctoral Affairs external awards web page.

 The Ontario Graduate Scholarship (OGS) is a merit-based scholarship and is available to MASc and PhD students in all disciplines of academic study.
 The value of an OGS for one year is $5,000 per term; therefore, students can receive $10,000 (split over 2 terms) or $15,000 (split over 3 terms).

 Students must apply for the OGS at the institution where they want to hold it.
-For more information and how to apply, visit the Graduate Studies Office Ontario Graduate Scholarship web page.
+For more information and how to apply, visit the Graduate Studies and Postdoctoral Affairs office Ontario Graduate Scholarship web page.